espdev/csaps/docs/quickstart.rst

     >>> plt.show()

-Also we can smooth multivariate data using the same function ``csaps``:
+Also we can smooth multivariate data using the same function:

 .. plot::
     :include-source: